byishimo1234-glitch/alu-higher_level_programming/python-if_else_loops_functions/README.md

-File that Write a program that prints numbers from 0 to 99.
+File that Write a program that prints all possible different combinations of two digits.